cameroncooke/yourscore/README.md

 In the case that the network operation failed the animating ring will turn red and then a final animation will happen where the ring will grow and shrink to indicate something has gone wrong to grab the user attention.
 A brief message and retry button will be shown to give the user the option of retrying the request.

+## Running the app

+You need at least Xcode 13 to build and run the app.
+This app is designed to target devices running iOS 15 and later.

+For best experience please run the app on a physical device.
+When running on the simulator there is a glitch when repeating the animation which isn't exhibited when running on physical devices.

 ## Points of interest

 - Uses MVVM-C architecture